liujiyuan13/LMTC-code_release/README.md

 If you find our code useful, please cite:

-    @article{liu2025lmtc,
+    @inproceedings{liu2025lmtc,
-        title        = {On the Correlation Measurement of Data Representations}, author       = {Jiyuan Liu and Xinwang Liu and Chuankun Li and Xinhang Wan and Hao Tan and Yi Zhang and Weixuan Liang and Qian Qu and Yu Feng and Renxiang Guan and Ke Liang}, year         = 2025,
+        title     = {Large-scale Multi-view Tensor Clustering with Implicit Linear Kernels}, author    = {Jiyuan Liu and Xinwang Liu and Chuankun Li and Xinhang Wan and Hao Tan and Yi Zhang and Weixuan Liang and Qian Qu and Yu Feng and Renxiang Guan and Ke Liang}, year      = 2025,
-        journal      = {IEEE/CVF Conference on Computer Vision and Pattern Recognition, CVPR, 2025}
+        booktitle = {{IEEE/CVF} Conference on Computer Vision and Pattern Recognition, {CVPR} 2025, Music City Center, Nashville TN, June 11-15, 2025}, publisher = {{IEEE}}
     }